anissen/solitaire/tasks.md

 * Setup itch to use google analytics
 * Set a deterministic random seed per game
 * Put on Google Play beta program
+* Screenshots on Google Play: Use the images to explain how the game works and what's special about it

 ===== Beta launch line =====